 The power button does seem to be a touch closer than previously which worried a few that they might hit it by accident during one-handed control.
 However, slide on that silicone jack and the firm edges of the protective shield make it a no-brainer in terms of where your hand is positioned and what button you are using.
 That, combined with the longer rocker button for volume makes this a much more distinct hardware usability experience.

 Inputs & Outputs

-The panel consists of a dual 3.5mm headphone and line out jack, a micro-USB port for charging and mounting the memory card when connected to the PC and a microSD card slot.
+The panel consists of a dual 3.5mm headphone and line-out jack, a micro-USB port for charging, and mounting the memory card when connected to the PC and a microSD card slot.
 The port alignment is a bit up and down, perhaps a space issue but aesthetically it is a bit of mishmash.
-Labelling icons are on the discreet side but the slot sizes are fairly logical as to stick what card or cable into what slot.
+Labeling icons are on the discreet side but the slot sizes are fairly logical as to stick what card or cable into what slot.